 Jesus said to them, “If the world hates you, know that it hated me before you.
 If you were from this world, the world would be fond of its own.
 But the world hates you for this reason: that you’re not from the world.
 No: I chose you out of the world.”
 John’s gospel account 15: 18-19

-Why would Jesus say ‘know that it (the world) hated me before you’?
-From the many conversations I have had on Twitter, the word on the street is that “God is love and approves of anyone who loves.”
+From the many conversations I have had on Twitter, the word on the street is that “God is love and is all about love.
+We love, so we are doing what God accepts.”
 So, where does the world’s hate come in?
-And, why do so many in churches today feel the need to make Jesus more marketable (less severe) to the world?

 Coming to a church near you: a populist theology which promotes the acceptance of the gay lifestyle, universal health care and illegal immigration all as works of Christian charity from the pulpits of body-of-Christ-divisive politics (race, gender, class, sexuality, etc.).
 This populist theology uses the high-sounding term “social justice” so as to neutralize detractor’s objections and to force a consensus, a groupthink around the premise of political correctness redefined as God’s love.